Amy Farrah Fowler: Character biography

 In Season 8, Sheldon and Amy admit to being in love with each other in "The Prom Equivalency".
-In “The Clean Room Infiltration”, Amy threw a Victorian Christmas at her home.
+In "The Clean Room Infiltration", Amy throws a Victorian Christmas at her home.
 Sheldon wanted to ruin her Christmas by getting her a thoughtful gift.
-He gave her a picture of him sitting on Santa’s lap, which she loved.
-Amy gave Sheldon cookies she made from his Meemaw’s recipe, which he loved as well.
+He gave her a picture of him sitting on Santa Claus's lap, which she loved.
+Amy gave Sheldon cookies she made from his Meemaw's recipe, which he loved as well.
 In the season 8 finale episode, "The Commitment Determination", Amy and Sheldon are celebrating their 5th anniversary.
-While making out on Sheldon’s couch, Amy tries to reminisce with him.
+While making out on Sheldon's couch, Amy tries to reminisce with him.
 Sheldon asks her whether he should start watching and become invested in the Flash TV show.
-Amy becomes upset that Sheldon can’t appreciate the irony how slowly they are taking their relationship and his interest in the Flash tv show.
-She doesn’t respond to any of Sheldon’s attempts to contact her, then finally answers a Skype message.
+Amy becomes upset that Sheldon cannot appreciate the irony of how slowly they are taking their relationship and his interest in the Flash TV show.
+She does not respond to any of Sheldon's attempts to contact her, then finally answers a Skype message.
 Amy tells him that she has decided to take a break from her relationship with Sheldon, telling him she needs some time to think.
 Unbeknownst to her, Sheldon had intended to propose.
+In this season we learn that Amy is allergic to avocados.

-In the Season 9 premiere, “The Matrimonial Momentum”, Amy ultimately breaks up with Sheldon after his relentless berating and annoying behavior.
+In the Season 9 premiere, "The Matrimonial Momentum", Amy ultimately breaks up with Sheldon after his relentless berating and annoying behavior.
 Amy casually dated three men while they were apart.
-During Thanksgiving, they decided to the aquarium together.
+During Thanksgiving, they decided to go to the aquarium together.
 Afterwards, Amy decided she wanted to get back together with Sheldon.
 She called to ask him if he wanted to get back together.
-Sheldon said that getting over her was the hardest thing he’s ever had to do and he didn’t think he could do it again.
-Disappointed, Amy decided to go out with Dave, a man she had previously went out with, to try and move on.
-Sheldon ended up getting an ear worm, “Darlin” by the Beach Boys, and realized it was about Amy and how much he loved her.
-He went to Amy’s apartment, who was currently on a date with Dave, to declare his love.
+Sheldon said that getting over her was the hardest thing he had ever had to do, and he did not think he could do it again.
+Disappointed, Amy decided to go out with Dave, a man she had previously gone out with, to try to move on.
+Sheldon ended up getting an earworm, "Darlin" by the Beach Boys, and realized it was about Amy and how much he loved her.
+He went to Amy's apartment, while she was on a date with Dave, to declare his love.
 They ended up making out and subsequently getting back together.

-In Season 9, episode 11, “The Opening Night Excitation”, Sheldon decides to skip the premiere of the new Star Wars movie and celebrates Amy’s birthday with her.
-As a present, he felt it was time that the two of them to get intimate.
-This starts a tradition of the “annual birthday booty spectacular”.
+In Season 9, episode 11, "The Opening Night Excitation", Sheldon decides to skip the premiere of the new Star Wars movie and celebrates Amy's birthday with her.
+As a present, he felt it was time for the two of them to get intimate.
+This starts a tradition of the "annual birthday booty spectacular".